 “Line of sight” determines the visibility between a specific observer point and target locations, whereas “viewshed” calculates the areas visible from an observer point based on elevation and obstruction data.

 The line of sight tool and viewsheds are useful for any type of visibility analysis.
 But what’s the difference between them?
 In this article, we’ll explore the differences between these two tools.
 Plus, we’ll also look into some of their potential applications.

 Line of sight shows obstructed parts along a line

-The line of sight analysis uses a polyline as input.
+The line of sight analysis is part of the 3D analysis tools that use a polyline as input.
 From an observer’s point of view, it determines where they have a clear view.
 The tool cuts the line up into obstructed and non-obstructed sections.

-Because line of sight determines what is visible and hidden along a line, the input is a polyline.
+Because the “line of sight” tool determines what is visible and hidden along a line, the input is a polyline.
 Also, it’s important how you draw the line.
-For example, the order you draw vertices determines the start and end point of the visibility analysis.
+For example, the order you draw vertices determines the start and endpoint of the visibility analysis.

 As shown below, the line of sight tool breaks the line up into obstructed and unobstructed sections.

-On the other hand, a viewsheds analysis determines locations visible to an observer in all directions.
-In this type of analysis, it shows visible and non-visible in all of the surrounding areas.
+On the other hand, a viewshed analysis determines locations visible to an observer in all directions.
+This type of analysis shows visible and non-visible in all of the surrounding areas.